PVCreationsRBLX/pvcreationsrblx.github.io/content/docs/ets2_ats/_index.md

 ### Buyable E-Tech T

 This mod allows you to buy an E-Tech T of your own – or several, if you so desire.
-I made this at a rapid pace before learning someone with early access to the truck created such a mod.
+I made this at a rapid pace before learning someone with early access to the truck had already created such a mod.

+The config also uses the less powerful 330 kW "engine" option so you don't need to be level 20+ to buy it.
+You can buy the truck at any Renault dealer or the Mod Dealer.

 Tested with ETS2 version 1.50 (**minimum required version**).